ederks85/jakarta-ee-microprofile-workshop/README.md

 kubectl apply -f kubernetes/uber-jar-project.yml
 ```

 Open the dashboard in your browser.

+---
-You should see that the number of pods of the uber-jar-project is still 2.
+**Note:** you should see that the number of pods of the uber-jar-project is still 2.

+---

 In order to make it a visible change to the uber-jar-project, you need to change the theme of the uber-jar-project.
 Change the value of the context-param primefaces.THEME from vader to bootstrap in the web.xml file.
 This changes the black background color of the table:

 ![JSF](./docs/jsf-gui-vader.png "JSF")